readable111/Crop-Hero/MPM/mpm.md

 On the Auth0 dashboard, we can manage the users in our systems and their information.
 By hosting the user authentication on a trusted third party service, we avoid the problem of having our small team writing a vulnerablility into the system, and we leave the storage of sensitive information in the hands of a trusted service.

 The documentatoin for the Auth0 authentication services can be found here https://auth0.github.io/react-native-auth0/ , and additional documentation located here, https://auth0.com/docs/quickstart/native/react-native/interactive.
-Essentially,
+Essentially, we check if the user is logged in upon entering the entry point for the app, and if the user access token exists in the Async Storage, we redirect them to the user's home page.
+From there we can access the user object through the API, we use the userID as a primary key for our subscribers.

 ## Installation & Setup <a name="setup"></a>
 ### Preparing The Development Environment <a name="prep_dev_environ"></a>